DiscoDonniePresents/DDP-Drop-API-Docs/README.md

-# DiscoDonniePresents Mobile API
+# DDP Drop API

-This is a reference about the DiscoDonniePresents Mobile API which can be accessed at `http://mobile.discodonniepresents.com/wp-admin/admin-ajax.php?action=/mobile/v1/{{NAME_OF_ENDPOINT}}`.
+This is a reference about the DDP Drop API which can be accessed at `http://mobile.discodonniepresents.com/wp-admin/admin-ajax.php?action=/mobile/v1/{{NAME_OF_ENDPOINT}}`.
 The API gets its data from Elasticsearch, so the documentation for Elasticsearch may, to some extend, also be used as a reference for queries to the API.

 ## Endpoint `events`